frac64/frac64.github.io/index.md

 single values avoid heap allocation, multiple values can be stored efficiently in arrays without record or object headers or pointer overheads.

+CPU instruction sets with unaligned load/store instructions might support to decompose numerator and denominator by special load instructions.

+In the absence of special load instructions a single logic operation can be used.
 To extract the numerator shift the fraction left by 32.

 		numerator = fraction >> 32

-To extract the denominator truncate the 32bits at the higher order end by a special 32bit load instruction or logical AND with an appropriate mask.
+To extract the denominator truncate the 32bits at the higher order end by a logical AND with an appropriate mask or by shifting the fraction up and down by 32 bits

 		denominator = fraction & 0x00000000FFFFFFFF

-Another alternative is to shift the fraction up and down by 32 bits.

 		denominator = (fraction << 32) >> 32

-For the four basic arithmetic operations composition and decomposition make an _overhead_ of 6 shift or logic instructions that usually take a single ALU cycle each.
-In case the target CPU instruction set has special load/store instructions for upper and lower 32bit of a 64bit register the _overhead_ is expected to be 1 or 2 single cycle ALU instructions.
+Than the _overhead_ of composition and decomposition is usually that of 6 shift or logic instructions (that usually take a single ALU cycle each) for all of the four basic arithmetic operations.
+In case the CPU's instruction set has unaligned load/store instructions the _overhead_ is presumably 1 or 2 single cycle ALU instructions.

 ### Addition & Subtraction
 As fractions are signed addition and subtraction are similar cases.